kelloggm/object-construction-checker/README.md

 Checker.
 For example, it determines the specification of `build()` from `@Nullable` annotations, among other sources.

-You can specify your code's contracts (what it expects from clients) by writing type annotations.
+In some cases, you may need to specify your code.
+You do so by writing type annotations.
 A type annotation is written before a type.
 For example, in `@NonEmpty List<@Regex String>`, `@NonEmpty` is a type annotation on `List`, and `@Regex` is a type annotation on `String`.

-The two most relevant annotations are:
+The two most important type annotations are:
 <dl>
 <dt>`@CalledMethods(<em>methodname</em>...)`</dt>
 <dd>specifies that a value must have had all the given methods called on it.